Zurc/lasaldelavida/episodio5-learning.md

 [dev.to - why its important to give your htl button a type](https://dev.to/clairecodes/why-its-important-to-give-your-html-button-a-type-58k9)

+>  MDN advice on button's type:
+>
+>  "If your buttons are not for submitting form data to a server, be sure to set their type attribute to button"

 ### 19 Nov 2019

 [chart.js - inside there's a tooltipFormat option...](https://www.chartjs.org/docs/latest/axes/cartesian/time.html)